-[In the above table, a positive performance delta refers to improvement that is observed due to joint processing at the receiver side.
+In the above table, a positive performance delta refers to improvement that is observed due to joint processing at the receiver side.
 While this is expected that joint processing would perform better especially for fully-overlapping 2+2 cases, other disadvantaged cannot be ignored for practical implementation of such a receiver.
 With these constraints in mind, it was decided to only consider separate processing for FR2 multi-Rx in Rel-18.
-More simulation results can be found in [1]].]
+More simulation results can be found in [1].

 --- End of change 1---

 --- Start of change 2 ---

 8.4 Conclusions

-[In this section, we discussed the demodulation aspects of FR2 multi-Rx DL reception.
+In this section, we discussed the demodulation aspects of FR2 multi-Rx DL reception.
 In particular, we considered the correlation model as well as the receiver assumptions for this WI.
 We note that the correlation model captures the spatial relationship between two TRPs and UE Rx chains in a compact form, allowing simulations for demodulation performance requirements.
 With the considered correlation model, RAN4 studied both joint and separate processing for receiver assumptions covering 1+1/2+2 layer combinations with different spatial configurations.
-To this end, trade-offs around performance and receiver implementation complexity were considered, which led to adoption of separate processing as receiver assumption in Rel-18 with the possibility of introducing joint processing receiver requirements in future releases.]
+To this end, trade-offs around performance and receiver implementation complexity were considered, which led to adoption of separate processing as receiver assumption in Rel-18 with the possibility of introducing joint processing receiver requirements in future releases.

 --- End of change ---